jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 3: 75-99
 4: 100

-We decided to do this because our dataset with all song with 'party' genre was 1000 entries and it is not effective to train a model with 100 classes with such a small dataset, so we split popularity into the above ranges.
-For the 'party' genre the popularity is the classes [0,1,2].
-We computed log transforms of various features for feature expansion, and opted to normalize the dataset with a default MinMaxScaler() from 0 to 1, and at this stage, our data was fit for modeling.
+We decided to do this because our working dataset is only 1000 songs from the 'party' genre, which is not enoguh to train a model with 100 classes, so we split popularity into the above ranges.
+In our dataset, the 'party' genre only contains songs in the classes 0, 1, and 2.
+After computing the log transforms of various features for feature expansion, we opted to normalize the dataset with a default MinMaxScaler() from 0 to 1, and at this stage, our data was fit for modeling.

 ### Model 1: Neural Network